dagbjorn/microcoffeeoncloud/README.md

     New password: ********
     Retype new password: ********

-The user has sudo previleges, however, to avoid the hazzle of typing the password each time, configure sudo without password for `admin`.
+The user has sudo privileges, however, to avoid the hazzle of typing the password each time, configure sudo without password for `admin` as follows.
 In the Ubuntu shell, run:

     sudo visudo